What is an academic transcript?

 The units you have studied and completed, listed by year in which you were enrolled, and by degree.
 All units appear, apart from units you withdrew from before the census date and units that you are currently enrolled in and do not have a result for.
 Transcripts cannot be produced for units that have blank results or a result of WT.
 Your academic transcript is a full and complete record of all your studies at UTAS since you first ever enrolled.
 We cannot remove particular units, courses or results.

 The results you have gained for these units, including "Withdrawn deemed failed", "Withdrawn without Academic Penalty" and "Absent deemed Failed" results.
 Both percentage marks and grades will generally appear on your transcript.
 For example 85 HD, 62 CR.

 Credit comments will appear on your transcript, and also comments recording cross-institutional study.
 However, the actual results for units from another institution will appear for withdrawn units on that institution's transcript.

 Any official university prizes you have been awarded will appear on your transcript, including Dean's Roll of Excellence comments, and university scholarships.

 If you have been excluded from your course at any stage, this will appear on your transcript.
 If you have successfully appealed, a comment will also appear recording that the appeal was successful.

-If you have finished your studies, but have not yet graduated, a comment will appear saying that you have “Successfully completed the requirements for the degree of ...”.
-Once you have graduated, this comment is changed to one recording the graduation.
+If you have finished your studies, but have not yet graduated, a comment will appear saying that you have "Qualified for the <degree title>".
+Once you have graduated, this comment is changed to confirm the award has been conferred.